IBM/migrate-app-to-openshift-using-ta/README.md

    To push the image, you need to login to the OpenShift docker-registry.
 For login, you can use the same username and token which you used to login to OpenShift cluster.

    ```
-      $ docker login -u <username - displayed on OpenShift web console> -p <token - provided in your login command> <docker-registry-URL>
+      $ docker login -u <username> -p <token> <docker-registry-URL>
    ```

+   where -
+   * Username is the name displayed on OpenShift web console at the top-right corner after login
+   * Use the same token which was used in your OpenShift cluster login command
- > Note: Use the Docker registry URL noted earlier.
+   * Use the Docker registry URL noted earlier.

  After successful login to docker-registry, push the image as: